Last Updated on April 26, 2023

 The list of things to do and see in Istanbul is long, so make sure to plan in at least five days to fit it all in.
 You can easily spend hours bargaining in the Grand Bazaar, and the Hagia Sophia and the Blue Mosque deserve a fair amount of time.
 You shouldn’t miss a ferry ride across the Bosporus and enjoy the terrific views from Galata Tower.
 Explore the Sultanahmet, Beyoglu and Karaköy.
 Taksim Square, the Topkapi Palace and the Basilica Cistern are also on most people’s list of things to do and see in Istanbul.
 If you feel daring, visit a Turkish Bath in Istanbul.

 If you’d like to get to know the city beyond the well-worn paths, I’d recommend at least another couple of days to go beyond the main sights.
-Here are five off the beaten path places I think you should add to your Istanbul itinerary:
+Here are five off the beaten path places in Istanbul I think you should add to your itinerary: